How Inmates Should Prepare for a Hearing Before the Utah Board of Pardons and Parole

 If one of your family members is incarcerated, or has recently been arrested and brought into custody at a county jail, such as the Salt Lake County Jail, Wasatch County Jail, or Summit County Jail, it’s important to review your loved one’s legal options with a skilled and knowledgeable criminal attorney.

-Utah defense lawyer Darwin Overson has more than a decade of experience representing defendants charged with felonies in Utah, including but not limited to theft, burglary, and weapons crimes.
+Salt Lake City criminal defense lawyer Darwin Overson has more than a decade of experience representing defendants charged with felonies in Utah, including but not limited to theft, burglary, and weapons crimes.
 Darwin can help answer your questions about bail, criminal penalties, parole and probation violations, and any other aspects of an arrest or criminal charge.
 To set up a free legal consultation with Darwin, call the law offices of Overson Law at (801) 758-2287.
 Your information will be kept confidential.